Nicoloren/spin.vim/README.md

 # Thanks

-This project has been influenced by RainbowBracket.vim
+This project has been influenced by https://github.com/kien/rainbow_parentheses.vim

 http://vim.wikia.com/wiki/Creating_your_own_syntax_files